When to Travel to Charleston, South Carolina: Seasonal & Monthly Weather Guide

 Winter

-As it’s Charleston’s low season, the crowds have all but disappeared.
-This means great deals on hotels and easier access to the best restaurants in the city.
+As winter is Charleston’s low season, the crowds have all but disappeared.
+This means we often find great deals on hotels and easier access to our favorite restaurants in the city.

 Waterfront Park in Winter

 Enjoy walking the cobbled streets and Charleston’s top attractions in a quiet, relaxed environment.
-The winter months are great for taking one of Charleston’s famous carriage rides.
-You’ll tick off multiple sights in a few hours on an old-world horse-drawn cart.
+The winter months are great for taking one of Charleston’s famous carriage rides, where we can tick off multiple sights in a few hours on an old-world horse-drawn cart.

-You won’t be needing a swimsuit, but winter is a great time to take a walk on Charleston’s beaches.
-Now that the sunseekers have disappeared, you can appreciate the beauty of the area and get some fresh air in paradise.
+You won’t need a swimsuit—in fact, we’d advise against it—brrr!
+But we think winter is a great time to take a walk on Charleston’s beautiful beaches.
+With the sunseekers gone, we can truly appreciate the quiet seaside beauty of the area and get some fresh air in this Atlantic Coast paradise.

 By month